difiore/ethogrammar/README.md

 <!-- individual and group should both be prefixed by "focal" -->

 * sampling rule
+Definition: Determines the subject of a behavior sample, whether an individual or a set of individuals, or a specific behavior of interest.
 	* focal individual
 	* focal group
 	* behavior
 	* ad libitium

 * scheduling rule
+Definition: The temporal span over which the subjects’ behavior is sampled.
+Instantaneous samples represent a snapshot in time with negligible duration, whereas continuous samples have a duration.
 	* instantaneous
 	* continuous

 * interval
+Definition: Time between two consecutive instantaneous samples.

 * targeted duration
+A predetermined length of time over which the study subject(s) is/are to be observed, if possible.

 * ethogram
 * research project